PuruVJ/puruvjdev2/src/blog/how-i-created-personal-site-part-1.md

 date: 27 June, 2020 9:50
 description: In this post, I delve into the details of the design part of how I built my personal site with StencilJS and what did I use to do so.
 cover_image: media/media/brick-wall.jpg
+series: how-i-created-personal-site
 ---

 ![](../../static/media/brick-wall.jpg)

+{{ series-links }}

 Hi!
 In this blog post, I delve deep into the design part of how I created my personal website.
 I won't be going into the code.
 Feel free to look into my [Github Repo](https://github.com/puruvj/puruvjdev) for the the code.

-> How I built my personal site series:
->
-> Part 1: Tech Stack & Design (You're reading it :blush: ) <br /> > [Part 2: Blogging with Markdown](/blog/how-i-created-personal-site-part-2) <br /> > [Part 3: Image Optimization Automation with Incremental builds](/blog/how-i-created-personal-site-part-3) <br />
-> Part 4: Coming soon! <br />

 # Why